Secure Adaptive Group Testing: Main Results

 \subsection{Converse (Necessity)}

-The necessity part is given by the following theorem. \begin{theorem} Let $T$ be the minimum number of tests necessary to identify the defective set $S_w$ of cardinality $K$ among population of size $N$ in a SAGT model with private adaptive rate limited feedback $0\leq R_f\leq 1$ while keeping eavesdropper, with pooling outcome test leakage probability $\delta < 1$, ignorant regarding the status of the items.
-Then,
+The necessity part is given in the following theorem. \begin{theorem} The minimum number of tests necessary to identify a defective set of cardinality $K$ among a population of size $N$ in an SAGT model with private adaptive rate limited feedback $0\leq R_f\leq 1,$ while keeping eavesdropper, with pooling outcome test leakage probability $\delta < 1$, ignorant regarding the status of the items is